JM1F/Slimer/README.md

 * This project was part of an assignment with school.

-* For more infomation on how the project is made and the thought process behind it: <ins>[Project Write-Up](https://github.com/JM1F/Slimer/files/6105495/Project.Write.Up.pdf)</ins>
+* For more information on how the project is made and the thought process behind it: <ins>[Project Write-Up](https://github.com/JM1F/Slimer/files/6105495/Project.Write.Up.pdf)</ins>